dawidbudzynski/restaurant_finder_python_django/README.md

 * Bootstrap

 ## Setup
+To run this project:
-Rename settings.ini.example to settings.ini and fill required fields.
+1. Rename settings.ini.example to settings.ini and fill required fields.

-To run this project, install required libraries using pip:
+2. install required libraries using pip:

 ```
 $ pip install -r requirements.txt
 ```

-To run your local server use command:
+3. To run your local server use command:
 ```
 $ python manage.py runserver
 ```